calinilie/thecli.dev/content/blog/sql-server-ag-on-k8s-part1.md

 in the event of an outage on the primary replica, would automatically failover to one of the secondary replicas.

-As a side-note there seems to be a commercial 3rd party solution for running SQL Server AG on K8s.
+As a side-note, there seems to be a commercial 3rd party solution for running SQL Server AG on K8s.
 Perhaps Microsoft will one day offer support for K8s AGs out of the box as well.
 They did [showcase](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/high%20availability/Kubernetes) this capability with SQL Server 2019 preview.